-Biomarker testing: In accordance with [Assembly Bill 155](#) from the 82nd Legislative Session in 2023, the Plan provides benefits for medically necessary biomarker testing for the diagnosis, treatment, appropriate management and ongoing monitoring of cancer when such biomarker testing is supported by medical and scientific evidence.
+The Plan provides benefits for medically necessary biomarker testing for the diagnosis, treatment, appropriate management and ongoing monitoring of cancer when such biomarker testing is supported by medical and scientific evidence.

 In the absence of specific information regarding advances in the knowledge of mutation characteristics for a disorder, the current literature indicates that genetic tests for inherited disease need only be conducted once per lifetime of the member.